sssison/SecURL/README.md

 If you'd like to become part of testing and evaluation team, please answer this [interest form](https://forms.gle/afMVTqoTwGwe9LW69).
 More details will be sent through email and a qualitative survey will be conducted after the test period.

 ## Data Policies
+The student researchers acknowledge their responsibilities under RA 10173 or the Data Privacy Act of 2012 with regard to the information they request from their respondents.

+By signing up to this form, you express your interest to test and provide feedback to our web extension.
+Pushing through with the installation means that you understand and agree to the following data policies that our extension adheres to:

-The extension will not collect any identifiable information.
+- The extension will not collect any identifiable information.
-The extension will collect and retain the URLs you use for its detection and retraining services.
+- The extension will collect and retain the URLs you use for its detection and retraining services.

+All collected personal information will be kept strictly confidential and utilized only for research purposes.
+In any reports or papers that may arise from this study, all data will certainly be anonymized.